Bitpainter75/FerrumPix/README.md

 - [MetadataExtractor](https://github.com/drewnoakes/metadata-extractor-dotnet) for EXIF data
 - [QRCoder](https://github.com/codebude/QRCoder) for QR code objects
 - [LibVLCSharp](https://code.videolan.org/videolan/LibVLCSharp) for video thumbnail extraction and playback
-- [Tabler-Icons](https://github.com/tabler/tabler-icons) A set of 6146 free MIT-licensed high-quality SVG icons
+- [Tabler Icons](https://github.com/tabler/tabler-icons) as a curated set of 4219 free MIT-licensed SVG symbols

 ## Installation

+Release packaging currently targets Linux and Windows:

+- Linux AppImage
+- Portable Linux ZIP (`linux-x64`)
+- Portable Windows ZIP (`win-x64`)

-All packages are self-contained — they bundle the .NET runtime, so no separate .NET installation is required to run them.
+All runtime packages are self-contained — they bundle the .NET runtime, so no separate .NET installation is required to run them.

 > **Video playback on Linux:** requires VLC (or at least `libvlc`) to be installed system-wide, e.g. `sudo apt install vlc` or `sudo pacman -S vlc` — it cannot be bundled into the AppImage/Flatpak the same way the Windows build bundles it.
 Without it, FerrumPix still runs normally; video files just won't show a thumbnail or play.